textpattern/textpattern.github.io/tags/comment_message.md

 category: tags
 published: true
 title: "Comment message"
-Description: The comment_message tag is used to display the message text, or comment.
+description: The comment_message tag is used to display the message text, or comment.
 tags:
   - Comment tags
 ---